Jeffrey GrabelskyCo-Director of the National Labor Leadership Institute

-Jeff Grabelsky is the Director of Cornell University's Construction Industry Program.
+Jeff Grabelsky is the Co-Director of the National Labor Leadership Institute at Cornell.
 He develops and delivers education and training programs and provides research and technical assistance in all aspects of union affairs.
 The programs he has worked on have reached over 300,000 unionists nationwide.

 Jeff began his career in the labor movement working and organizing in the steel industry in 1973, has been a member of the International Brotherhood of Electrical Workers (IBEW) for thirty years, and is the former national organizing director of the Building and Construction Trades Department (AFL-CIO).